noor-soreti/noor-soreti/README.md

 ## I'm Noor, a full-stack developer 👋
 ### 👩🏽‍💻 About Me :
-- ⚡ Currently learning DevOps practices, with a focus on CI/CD pipelines, containerization and cloud infrastructure management
+- ⚡ Currently preparing for my CCNA certification, with a strong focus on routing, switching, network security fundamentals, cloud services, and infrastructure management
 - 🔭 I’ve recently finished writing an post on [Dockerizing and Deploying Camelot-Py onto Google Cloud Run](https://medium.com/@soreti/building-a-simple-websocket-server-in-java-61b3e96dbef2)
 - 🌱 In my free time, I enjoy knitting 🧶, pumping iron 🏋🏽‍♀️ and learning new technologies 🖥️
-- 📚 On track to getting my CCNA certification

 ### :hammer_and_wrench: Languages and Tools :
 <div>